-In addition, a second committee established in 1942 prior to the transfer of nurses’ training to the Hebrew University, examined the training of nurses and their integration into the nursing workforce.
-The committee found that training under comfortable and orderly conditions would not prepare nurses to provide care under the conditions that actually prevailed in hospitals and clinics.
+In addition, a second committee established in 1942 prior to the transfer of nurses’ training to the Hebrew University examined the training of nurses and their integration into the nursing workforce.
+The committee found that training under comfortable and orderly conditions would not prepare nurses to provide care under the conditions that actually prevailed at the time in hospitals and clinics.
 They therefore recommended that the nurses experience first-hand the arduous working conditions they would face (Central Zionist Archives, 1942a).

 At the time, the primary concerns of nursing leadership worldwide were the shortage of nurses and the role of licensed practical nurses (LPNs).
 In 1943, there was a decision in the United Kingdom to register nurse assistants as members of a separate division within the Nurses Federation.
 In the United States, practical nurses provided direct treatment to patients.
-At the time, in Israel, there were no studies for practical nurses, and only after the establishment of the state did this change.
-Those enrolling in nursing school in Israel were required to have completed high school in order to enroll in nursing school, thus completing a minimum of seven years of education.
+In Israel at the time there were no studies for practical nurses, and only after the establishment of the state did this change.
+Those enrolling in nursing school in Israel were required to have completed high school; the nursing education then added a minimum of an additional three years of education.

-While studying, the nursing school provided for all student needs.
+While studying, the nursing school provided all the students’ needs.
 This was important because some of the new immigrants enrolled in the nursing curriculum had no family and were unfamiliar with the country and the language.
 In this way, the school also served as a supportive space where the students could acclimate.
 The curriculum included subjects such as first aid, sanitation, cooking, and studies in biostatistics and budgeting (Central Zionist Archives, 1940).

-World War II.
-The shortage of nurses in Israel increased sharply during World War II.
-Allowing women to enlist in the British Army as assistants to nurses and drivers led to a significant drop in the number of enrollees in nursing schools, and interest in academic nursing studies declined.
+he shortage of nurses in Israel increased sharply during World War II.
+Allowing women to enlist in the British Army as assistants to nurses and vehicle drivers led to a significant drop in the number of enrollees in nursing schools, and interest in academic nursing studies declined.
 For the first time, the number of candidates was lower than the number of places in nursing schools, and the situation worsened over time.
 Registered nurses had no choice but to carry out a wide range of tasks without assistance, including patient maintenance and food distribution, leading to overwork and attrition among nurses (Haboker, 1943).
 Difficulties also arose from the curtailment of Jewish immigration by British authorities, which cut off the supply of potential new immigrant enrollees.
 During World War II, nursing students had to shoulder a considerable part of the work burden.
 Most of the native-born students were young women who lacked any experience.
 By contrast, immigrants who were enrolled in nursing schools had gained experience in Europe, and many had even studied at universities in their countries of origin (Central Zionist Archives, 1942a).

 Factors contributing to the shortage of nurses included low pay, few options for part-time positions, lack of job security after maternity leave, and insufficient emphasis on the nursing profession as a “calling.”
-Necessary steps were taken to improve the situation and create conditions that could encourage nurses who had left the profession to return, including reducing work days for mothers from eight hours to six hours, and providing six weeks paid maternity leave.
+Necessary steps were taken to improve the situation and create conditions to encourage nurses who had left the profession to return, including reducing work days for mothers from eight hours to six hours, and providing six weeks paid maternity leave.
 To ease the lives of nurses with children, daycare and kindergartens were established at hospitals.
-It was also decided to embark on a recruitment campaign in high schools, and to offer monetary incentives to graduates who would enroll in nursing studies (Central Zionist Archives, 1944a).
+In addition, a recruitment campaign in high schools offered monetary incentives to graduates who would enroll in nursing studies (Central Zionist Archives, 1944a).